gofynd/fdk-client-python/documentation/application/PAYMENT.md

 | body | [SetDefaultBeneficiaryRequest](#SetDefaultBeneficiaryRequest) | yes | Request body |

-Updates the default beneficiary for the user.
+Use this API to set a default beneficiary for getting a refund.

 *Returned Response:*